MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 4. Payment

-- This page displays the pickup address of Bonjour Coffee and also the details of customer's order -
+- This page displays the pickup address of Bonjour Coffee and also the details of customer's drink order which are menu ID, name, description, price and also type

 ![payment](https://user-images.githubusercontent.com/77189967/151197359-749676d1-1960-4e55-a69b-9284318f5bb6.png)